 Contents

-If you’ve downloaded any apps on your phone or programmes on your computer – then you may have clicked a tick box (that you may or may not have read).
-These are typically referred to as EULAs.
+If you’ve downloaded any apps on your phone or programmes on your computer – then you may well have clicked a tick box (that you may or may not have read).
+These are typically referred to as EULAs, and their role in protecting intellectual property remains as critical in 2025 as ever.

 Why Would You Need An EULA?

-If you’ve developed an app or a software as a service, you may be thinking it’s enough to just have a SaaS Agreement in place.
-This may be the case if, as a developer, you’re selling your software directly to the market.
-But this is not always the case.
+If you’ve developed an app or a software as a service, you might be thinking it’s enough to just have a SaaS Agreement in place.
+This can be the case when you are selling your software directly to consumers.
+However, when individual users – including businesses, students and individual consumers – download and use your software for various purposes, more comprehensive coverage is required.

 What’s In An EULA?

 SaaS Agreements and EULAs often go hand in hand.
-If you already have a SaaS Agreement, it is important to make sure the drafting of your EULA is consistent with it.
+If you already have a SaaS Agreement, it is important to ensure that the drafting of your EULA is consistent with it.
+A well-drafted EULA can cover various areas of potential risk, and some typical clauses include:

-- Terms of use for downloading, installing and using the software: generally, an EULA is important to limit liability which you may be exposed to through end user misuse, or even when your software is temporarily unavailable for upgrades and maintenance.
+- Terms of use for downloading, installing and using the software: A clear framework outlining how the software is to be downloaded, installed and used helps limit liability – whether it’s due to misuse or situations when the software is temporarily unavailable for upgrades and maintenance.
+For more comprehensive digital protection, consider our insights on online business legal requirements.

-- Termination: in the case of misuse by an end user, the EULA will give the developer or the licensor the ability to enforce their terms and take action like removing users for non-compliance.
+- Termination: In the case of misuse by an end user, the EULA should provide the developer or licensor with the ability to terminate access and take enforcement action.
+Such provisions are critical in maintaining control over your software environment.

 How Can I Use An EULA?

-EULAs can come in many forms and are tailored to their product.
-The two main types are:
+EULAs can be tailored to the specific nature of your product.
+The two main forms are:

 Need Help With An EULA?